Kyle Farnsworth: Tampa Bay Rays

 On January 15, 2011, Farnsworth agreed to a one-year, $3.25 million deal with the Tampa Bay Rays.
 The deal included a club option for the 2012 season.
 For 2011 Farnsworth posted a record of 5-1 with 25 saves as Tampa Bay's closer and a career-low 2.18 ERA in 63 relief appearances.
 On October 31, 2011, the Rays exercised Farnsworth's option for the 2012 season.
 On February 5, 2013, Farnsworth signed a one-year contract worth $1.25 million.
-He was designated for assignment on August 9, 2013 and released the next day.
+Unlike his first two years with the Rays, Farnsworth was ineffective in 2013, and was designated for assignment and then released in August 2013, just before another economic incentive would kick in.

 Pittsburgh Pirates

-Farnsworth signed with the Pittsburgh Pirates on August 16, 2013, and recorded his first Pirates save against the Texas Rangers on September 11, 2013.
+On August 16, 2013, Farnsworth signed a minor league contract with the Pittsburgh Pirates, He had his contract selected to the major league roster on September 1.
+He recorded his first Pirates save against the Texas Rangers on September 11, 2013.
+He became a free agent following the season.

 New York Mets

-Farnsworth signed a minor league deal with the New York Mets on February 3, 2014.
+On February 3, 2014, Farnsworth signed a minor league contract with the New York Mets.
 He was released on March 23.
 On March 26 the Mets re-signed Farnsworth to a minor league contract.
 He was called up to the majors on April 2 to replace the injured Bobby Parnell.